Domzu/Website-template/README.md

 - Social media links that navigates you to a different browser
 - Made with pure HTML and CSS making it easy to customize

-## License
-This template is released under the MIT License.
-You are free to use, modify, and distribute the template for both personal and commercial use

 ![image](https://user-images.githubusercontent.com/114202252/222900663-0cc3ede8-fa8b-40ec-ba37-a2b6626950a5.png)